mcnelson/db-rotator/README.md

 `0 3 * * * bash -lc "db-rotator -f /whatever/rotator-config.conf >> /some/log/file"`

 ## Configuration

+Run `db-rotator` without any options to show config options.

 ### Required
 #### db_prefix (-p)
 Database naming prefix that will apply to all dumps rotated with DBRotator.